matthewsouthey/matthewsouthey.github.io/_posts/2022-06-28-kierkegaard-and-radical-religion.md

 published: true
 ---

-I recently finished reading Bruce H. Kirmmse's new translation of Kierkegaard's _Fear and Trembling_.
-Reading it for the first time since undergrad, I was struck by how extreme some of Kierkegaard's claims are.
+I recently finished reading Bruce H. Kirmmse's new translation of Kierkegaard's _Fear and Trembling_ (having previously read the Hong translation), and was struck by how extreme some of Kierkegaard's claims are.
 If Kierkegaard was campaigning for president, one of his slogans might be: _make religion radical again_.
 Kierkegaard, in a subtle way, was interested in how religious faith can be at odds with religion as a social or ethical good.

 This got me thinking about how writers such as [Emile Durkheim](https://en.wikipedia.org/wiki/The_Elementary_Forms_of_the_Religious_Life), or contemporary authors like [Joseph Heinrich](https://en.wikipedia.org/wiki/The_WEIRDest_People_in_the_World), could be seen as anti-Kierkegaardian.
 Not only are they concerned with the utilitarian function of religion, they also take groups as their fundamental unit of analysis rather than the individual.
 Kierkegaard, on the other hand, sees religion as a fundamentally individual phenomenon that cannot be justified externally to others.